AviList Committees

 Learn more about SACC’s member composition and internal structure

-Palearctic (AviList Advisory Committee—Palearctic)
+Palearctic (Regional Advisory Group—Palearctic)

 AviList TaxCom has established a Regional Advisory Group covering the Palearctic Zoogeographic Zone centered across Eurasia, also including the Middle East to Iran, the Central Asian republics, Mongolia, Korea, and Japan with its island possessions.
 In the Atlantic, the region extends to the Cape Verde Islands, the Azores, Iceland, and Svalbard.
 In Africa, this region covers Morocco (including Western Sahara), Algeria, Tunisia, Libya, and Egypt.
 In China, the region extends south to the Yangtze River, Sichuan, and Tibet.